lcmpbll/Partner-s-Pizza-Parlor/README.md

 Describe: Pizza()

-Test: "It should return a Pizza object with the property size.
+Test: "It should create a Pizza object with the property size.
-Code: pizza = new Pizza("small");
+Code: let pizza = new Pizza("small");
 Expected Output: pizza{size: 'small'}

+Test:"It should create a Pizza object with the properties size and price.
+Code: let pizza = new Pizza ("small", 16.99);
+Expected Output: pizza {size: 'small', price: 16.99}

+Test:
+Code:
+Expected Output:
 ## Setup/Installation Requirements

 * _Clone the git repository github.com/lcmpbll/voter.git to your desktop_